nvim-svelte/.github/profile/README.md

 projects.
 Our goal is to build a collection of tools that integrate seamlessly with Neovim's ecosystem while providing Svelte-specific functionality.

-We are a community org and not officially related to Svelte.
+We are no not officially related to Svelte, we just love it.